 Presenting at the Cybersecurity and Privacy Professionals Conference provides an opportunity to build your professional network and experience lifelong learning with lifelong friends.
 Presenting a content-rich session individually or as part of a team is a wonderful way to share knowledge, experiences, and ideas.
 The conference's community-generated program will showcase future directions, best practices, stories of successful collaborations, lessons learned, and solutions to community-wide issues within various program tracks.
 We welcome your submission!
-Please read this page carefully before you begin work on your proposal and be sure to submit by the deadline: February 1, 2022.
+Please read this page carefully before you begin work on your proposal, and be sure to submit by the deadline: January 23, 2023.

 If you or a co-presenter are a corporate member, you have two options:

-- You can contact [email protected] to purchase a sponsored content session and will receive specific instructions about how to submit your session details.
+- You can contact [email protected] to purchase an Industry and Campus Session, in which case you will receive specific instructions about how to submit your session details after the purchase is made.
+There is a fee with this option.
 Limited opportunities are available.

 Ready to get started?
 Just follow these simple steps: